syl22-00/pocketsphinx.js/doc/AudioRecorder/README.md

 Audio Recorder
 ==============

-The audio recorder is a small JavaScript library that captures audio from the microphone, resamples it at a the desired sample rate, and feeds it to any desired voice processing application (such as `pocketsphinx.js`).
+The audio recorder is a small JavaScript library that captures audio from the microphone, resamples it at a the desired sample rate, and feeds it to any desired audio application (such as `pocketsphinx.js`).
 It makes use of the web audio API, WebRTC and web workers and it is derived from [Recorderjs](https://github.com/mattdiamond/Recorderjs).
 It works on Chrome and Firefox (25+).
-To know more about audio capture and playback on the web, you could have a look at this [overview of audio on the Web](https://github.com/syl22-00/TechDocs/blob/master/AudioInBrowser.md).
+To know more about audio capture and playback on the web, you can have a look at this [overview of audio on the Web](https://github.com/syl22-00/TechDocs/blob/master/AudioInBrowser.md).

 # 1. Files